Crochet Christmas heart tutorial

-If you're after a five-minute festive project then make yourself this crochet Christmas heart by Nina & Nienke.
-Get the pattern free on our blog.
+If you're after a quick festive project then make yourself this crochet Christmas heart by Nina & Nienke.

 Materials